Brueckner $G$-matrix approach to two-dimensional Fermi gases with the finite-range attractive interaction: Introduction

 Another useful setup for examining many-body correlations in cold atomic system is an atomic polaron, which can be realized by preparing an atomic mixture with the population imbalance.
 In particular, impurity (minority) atoms immersed in the Fermi sea of majority atoms is referred to as Fermi polarons~\cite{Massignan_2014}.
 The realization of attractive and repulsive Fermi polarons~\cite{PhysRevLett.102.230402,koschorreck2012attractive,PhysRevLett.118.083602} leads to the comprehensive understanding of correlation effects in many-body fermionic systems in a quantitative manner.
+In this regard, 2D Fermi polarons with the zero-range attraction have been studied by the diagrammatic QMC simulations~\cite{PhysRevB.89.085119,PhysRevB.90.104510}.

 The finite-range effects on unitary Fermi polarons in 3D has been investigated by the diffusion Monte Carlo simulation~\cite{PhysRevA.104.043313}.
 In 2D, repulsive Fermi polarons with finite-range corrections have been studied in Refs.~\cite{PhysRevA.100.023608,PhysRevA.103.063314,PhysRevA.103.L041302}.
 Recently, the properties of two-dimensional Fermi polarons have also attracted much interests in layered electron-hole materials~\cite{sidler2017fermi,muir2022interactions}.
 The non-locality, namely, the finite-range correction of the interaction in these systems would be important to understand the similarity and the difference from cold atomic polarons.